Introduction to Agile Model

 The practices are very similar to agile sprint development, which is an iterative process.
-This process also helps in building quality, before the debt is found, proceeding validating it at the first step, and then to start.
+This process also helps in building quality before the debt is found, proceeding to validate it at the first step, and then to start.
 Decide the flexible Architecture to begin so that it meets the customer’s requirements with quality constraints.
 This optimizes the whole value stream.

 The agile model is successful than the traditional SDLC model because it works with both development and testing teams.
 This will improve quality.
-Since this model consists of innovative practices which involve sprint planning, dashboard planning, and stand up meeting, this collaborates customer’s, organization and vendors.
+Since this model consists of innovative practices which involve sprint planning, dashboard planning, and stand up meetings, this collaborates with customer’s, organizations and vendors.
 Including the customer’s in the developing phase will give them confidence in the quality product.
 Agile is flexible, hence makes it easier for the developers, stakeholders, and testers for implementation.

 This has been a guide to the Agile model.
 Here we discussed the Concept and Different Types of Agile testing Methodology in the Agile Model process.
 You can also go through our other Suggested Articles to learn more –